 Lalu Island Introduction

-Lalu Island, a landmark of Sun Moon Lake, is said to be the residence of the highest ancestor spirit of the Thao people and was also one of their early settlements.
-Throughout different eras and contexts, it has been referred to by various names; during the Qing Dynasty, it was documented as "Zhu Yu," "Zhu Shan," or "Zhu Zi Shan"; the Japanese referred to it as "Yukushima," and after World War II, the Kuomintang government renamed it "Guanghua Island," meaning "Illuminating China."
+Lalu Island, a landmark of Sun Moon Lake, is said to be the dwelling place of the highest ancestral spirits of the Thao people and was one of their early settlements.
+Throughout different eras and contexts, it has been referred to by several different names; during the Qing Dynasty, it was documented as "Zhu Yu," "Zhu Mountain," and "Zhuzi Mountain."
+The Japanese named it "Yushima," and after World War II, the Kuomintang government renamed it "Guanghua Island," meaning "Radiant China."